 However, in the middle of the 18 century it was decided to finish the palace of Peter the Great and give it into possession of Grand Dukes.
 The palace was successively owned by three Grand Duke including Constantine Pavlovich, a son of Emperor Paul I. And since that time it was known as Constantine Palace.

-Constantine Palace was severely damaged during the World War II.
+Constantine Palace was severely damaged during the WWII.
 It stood damaged for a long time.
-And only in 2000 it was decided to make it the «Palace of Congresses» for international summits of G8 and G20.
+And only in 2000 it was decided to make it the «Palace of Congresses» for international summits or meetings of President of Russia.

 The palace and park are opened for public, but since they are covered by a special regime of protection, you can visit them only with a guided tour within the strictly allotted time.
 There you can see the main palace interiors, as well as the famous collection of Mstislav Rostropovich and Galina Vishnevskaya.
 Also, it will be very interesting to have a tour of the park «Russian Versailles» and the fort «Alexander» in the Gulf of Finland.